bmeurant/technical-docs/software-architecture/system-design-fundamentals/asynchronism.md

 -   **[[back-pressure|Back Pressure]]**: A crucial mechanism in asynchronous systems to prevent a fast producer from overwhelming a slower consumer, ensuring system stability.
 -   **[[event-driven|Event-Driven Architecture]]**: A style where components communicate by emitting and reacting to events, inherently asynchronous.
 -   **[[asynchronous-messaging|Asynchronous Messaging]]**: The broader concept of communication where sender and receiver do not need to be available at the same time.

+> [!IMPORTANT]
+> **Back Pressure is non-negotiable**.
+Without it, an asynchronous system is a ticking time bomb.
+If your worker crashes, the queue fills up until your broker explodes.
+You need a way to say "Stop!" to the producer.

 ## Resources & links